trilogy-group/cloudfix-linter-developer/README.md

 ## What is the product

 It is a command line tool that flags optimisation oppurtunities detected by Cloudfix for the resources that have been deployed using terraform.
 It'll either flag the specific attribute within the resource that needs to be changed (along with what it needs to be changed to), or in the case that such an attribute does not exist, describe the oppurtunity against the name of the resource about which the oppurtunity is present.
+It will identify the resources deployed by remote modules and provide recommendations for them.

 ## Pre-requisites to use the product